prativahq/nemu-marketing-website/public/blogs/2024-06-27-who-should-have-an-estate-inventory-and-what-should-be-included.md

 ### **The Icing on the Cake: How NEMU Helps**

-[NEMU's heirloom heirloom management program](app.mynemu.com) helps your make the estate inventory process manageable and even a little fun.
+[Nemu's heirloom heirloom management program](https://app.mynemu.com/onboarding) helps your make the estate inventory process manageable and even a little fun.
 Our easy-to-use app allows you to track and manage all household items, ensuring nothing is overlooked.
 With NEMU, you can capture as much or as little detail about each item as you need, generate detailed reports, and invite others to participate in the ways it makes sense for your situation.
 Nemu’s app also makes it easy to add to or change your inventory at any time, to have as a reference for the future - your future self or family will thank you!